developer-zebra/developer-zebra-site/src/datawedge/7-2/guide/api/setdisabledapplist/index.md

 ### Example

 The code below sends an intent to add apps to the Disabled Apps List in DataWedge.
-To verify results of the switch (or if errors are expected), include the intent extras `RECEIVE_RESULT` and `COMMAND_IDENTIFIER` to get results (also shown).
+To verify results of the switch (or if errors are expected), include the intent extras `SEND_RESULT` and `COMMAND_IDENTIFIER` to get results (also shown).

 	:::javascript
 	Bundle bMain = new Bundle();